JanosSuli/holidayRegister/README.md

 # holidayRegister
+- Website, where holidays of the workers can be register and modify.
- Holiday register web application with Jetty and PostgresSQL
+- with Tailwind UI, Jetty server and PostgreSQL
+- Contain inMermory and Database implementation